Skip to main content

 tox

 A list of articles in which FElupe is involved.
-If you use FElupe in your scientific work, please star this repository, cite it DOI and add your publication to this list.
+If you use FElupe in your scientific work, please star this repository, cite it status and optionally add your publication to this list.

 All notable changes to this project will be documented in this file.
 The format is based on Keep a Changelog, and this project adheres to Semantic Versioning.